awsdocs/amazon-eventbridge-user-guide/doc_source/eb-run-lambda-schedule.md

 Wait at least five minutes after completing step 2, and then you can verify that your Lambda function was invoked\.

-**To test your rule**

-1. Open the Amazon EventBridge console at [https://console\.aws\.amazon\.com/events/](https://console.aws.amazon.com/events/)\.

-1. In the navigation pane, choose **Rules**\.

-1. Choose the name of the rule that you created in step 2, and then choose **Metrics for the rule**\.

-1. To view the output from your Lambda function, do the following:
+**View the output from your Lambda function**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

 1. In the navigation pane, choose **Logs**\.

 1. Select the name of the log group for your Lambda function \(`/aws/lambda/function-name`\)\.

 1. Select the name of the log stream to view the data provided by the function for the instance that you launched\.

 ## Step 4: Confirm success<a name="success"></a>